kdhht2334/Barnes-Hut_t-SNE/README.md

 ----
 ### :umbrella: Try other methods (Random, PCA, Spectral, and t-SNE)

-1. All you have to do is just execute like below.
+1. All you have to do is just execute below python file.
 ```shell
 python3 03_compare_other_methods.py
 ```